pbrus/study-pyephem/README.md

 ## Requirements

-The document was prepared with usage *Python 2.7* and the following packages:
+The document was prepared using *Python 2.7* and the following packages:

  * *ephem 3.7.6.0*
  * *pandas 0.20.3*